 Estonia | Access could be achieved after the order of a preliminary investigation judge. | Implemented | |

-Finland | 1 Year | Judicial authorization is not necessary for competent authorities to access subscribers' data.
-A court order is required for other data. | Under review |
+Finland | 1 Year | Competent authorities need not obtain judicial authorization to access subscribers’ data; a court order is required for other data. | Under review |

 Germany | 1 Year | Data Retention was declared unconstitutional. | |

-Greece | 1 Year | Investigation declared nearly impossible and challenging by means other than judicial orders for the access. | Implemented |
+Greece | 1 Year | An investigation was declared nearly impossible and challenging by means other than judicial orders for access. | Implemented |

 France | 1 Year | To access the data retention, the Police require justification and authorization from a person in the Ministry of the Interior designated by the Commission Nationale de contrôle des interceptions de sécurité. | Implemented |

-Spain | 1 Year | Competent national authorities require judicial authorization before the data access. | Under reviewing process |
+Spain | 1 Year | Competent national authorities require judicial authorization before data access. | Under reviewing process |

-Hungary | 6 Months for unsuccessful calls and one year for all other data. | Police and the National Tax and Customs Office need prosecutor's authentication.
-Prosecutors and national security agencies can access such data without a court order. | The further constitutional challenge to opposing the law is being prepared. |
+Hungary | 6 Months for unsuccessful calls and one year for all other data. | Authorized public authorities must receive a written request to retain data, and a judicial warrant is necessary to access pre-trial investigations. | A further constitutional challenge to opposing the law is being prepared. |

-Lithuania | 6 Months | Written request is required for authorized public authorities to retain data.
-To access pre-trial investigations, a judicial warrant is necessary. | In forced |
+Lithuania | 6 Months | Authorized public authorities must receive a written request to retain data, and a judicial warrant is necessary to access pre-trial investigations. | In forced |

-Latvia | 18 Months | Authorized officers, the public prosecutor's office, and courts are required to assess the request's adequacy and relevance, record the request, and ensure the protection of data obtained. | In forced |
+Latvia | 18 Months | Authorized officers, the public prosecutor’s office, and courts must assess the request’s adequacy and relevance, record the request, and ensure the protection of the data obtained. | In forced |

 Luxembourg | 6 Months | Judicial authorization is needed for access. | Under review |